Other Required Provisions

 The services of parking control officers may be required to provide for the enforcement of parking on the periphery – in the immediate community and on adjacent streets of all events drawing 5,000 or more participants.
-Contact Ms. Debbie Borthne, Assistant Director of Special Events, San Francisco Department of Parking and Traffic:
+Contact Ms. Debbie Borthne, Assistant Director of Special Events, SFMTA Parking and Traffic Enforcement:

 850 Bryant Street

 For events drawing 5,000 or more attendees, a Transportation Plan must be in place that includes alternative transportation options (bus, bicycles).
 The Transportation Plan must be included in event publicity, encouraging the use of public transportation and provided to the Permits and Reservations office and Park Patrol with the written plan.
 Depending on the expected attendance, conditions might include: